-Similar to \eqref{MRTPhaseShiftsProblemOriginal}, problem \eqref{OFDMSEProblem1} can also be decomposed into $L$ parallel subproblems, and the phase shift vectors are obtained correspondingly.
-Furthermore, by substituting the achieved phase shift vectors into \eqref{effectiveSpectralEfficiency1}, the power allocation can be obtained by the classic water-filling (WF) algorithm.
+which is a convex optimization problem and can be solved CVX.
+Thus, (P-OFDM) can be solved by iteratively optimizing \eqref{OFDMSELowerBoundProblem} with the local point $\bf{\tilde v}$ updated in each iteration.
+With the obtained phase shift vector, its phases are then extracted as the IRS phase shifts as in \eqref{ZFPhaseShiftFinal}, so that the unit-modulus constraint is satisfied.
+Furthermore, by substituting the achieved IRS phase shift into \eqref{effectiveSpectralEfficiency1}, the power allocation can be obtained by the classic water-filling (WF) algorithm.